agilitation/axeptio-android-sdk/README.md

 The `showConsentView` function shows Axeptio's widget to the user in a given `View` and calls the completion handler when the user has made his choices.
 If `onlyFirstTime` is true and the user has already made his choices in a previous call the widget is not shown and the completion is called immediately.
 However if the configuration includes new vendors then the widget is shown again.
 You can specify an `initialStepIndex` greater than 0 to show a different step directly.

 Axeptio will try and find a parent view to hold Axeptio view from the value given to view.
 Axeptio will walk up the view tree trying to find a suitable parent, which is defined as a `CoordinatorLayout` or the window decor's content view, whichever comes first.

 `singleTop` can be used to insure that the last call to `showConsentView` will hide (remove from parent) every previously displayed `consentView`.
-Having a `CoordinatorLayout` in your view hierarchy allows Axeptio to enable certain features.

 ```kotlin
 fun showConsentView(initialStepIndex: Int = 0, onlyFirstTime: Boolean = true, singleTop: Boolean = true, view: View, completionHandler: Axeptio.CompletionHandler): (() → Unit)?